OS-Copilot/OS-Copilot/README.md

     uvicorn.run(app, host="0.0.0.0", port=8079)
 ```
 3. **Run API server:**
-You can run the server in localhost,or deploy it on your web server:
+Run the server in localhost,or deploy it on your web server:
 ```
 python api_server.py
 ```
-4. **Modify API documentation:**
+4. **Update API documentation:**

-Modify the content of API documentation([friday/core/openapi.json](friday/core/openapi.json)).You can find the openapi document of
-your apis in [http://localhost:8079/openapi.json](http://localhost:8079/openapi.json) after you run the api server.

-Remember to modify the summary of each API to describe in detail what the API does and how it is used, otherwise FRIDAY may not know what the API is used for.
+Update the API documentation located in `friday/core/openapi.json`.
+After launching the API server, you can access the current OpenAPI documentation at `http://localhost:8079/openapi.json`.

+Ensure to thoroughly update each API's summary in the documentation to clearly explain its functionality and usage.
+This is crucial as FRIDAY relies on these descriptions to understand the purpose of each API.

-An example:
+For example:
 ```json
 {
   "openapi": "3.1.0",